Ella, my 16-month-old daughter is learning to be independent.

 How do we have the right attitude about failure?
 How do we learn to love failure and overcome feelings of inadequacy?

 I personally believe that it is our attitude towards failure that will help us continually overcome our feelings of failure.

 Please keep in mind that I know some failures are worse than others.
 Some failures have some really horrible lasting consequences.
 I don’t mean to downplay the severity of what some people are facing.

-And yet, I believe that even in the worst of situations, our attitude towards failure is what will define our ability to move forward.
+And yet, I believe that even in the worst of situations, how we deal with feelings of failure is what allows us to move forward.

 I want to have an attitude of gratitude towards my failures so that I can move forward without all of the negativity.